Back to Blog

 Cost: Free

-Several developers have published MCP servers for Godot on GitHub: Coding-Solo/godot-mcp, bradypp/godot-mcp, satelliteoflove/godot-mcp, and others.
-These are lightweight bridges that let AI coding tools read and modify Godot project files via the MCP protocol.
+Several developers have published Godot MCP servers on GitHub: Coding-Solo/godot-mcp, bradypp/godot-mcp, satelliteoflove/godot-mcp, and others.
+These are lightweight bridges that let AI coding tools read and modify project files over the MCP protocol.

-They vary in features and maintenance.
-Most support basic project reading, scene inspection, and file modification.
-Check the GitHub repos for current status and documentation.
+They vary in features and how actively they are maintained.
+Most cover basic project reading, scene inspection, and file modification.
+Check the individual repos for current status.
+For a deeper walkthrough of setting these up, see the Godot MCP servers guide.

 Best for: Developers comfortable with GitHub repos who want a minimal, customizable MCP setup.